vishalvishw10/facebook-friend-autocomplete/README.md

       version: 'v2.2'
     });

-Next, allow the user to login with Facebook somehow, preferablly with a button of some sort with:
+Next, allow the user to login with Facebook somehow, preferably with a button of some sort with:

     FB.login();